-By means of Snapshot Client and the NDMP V4 snapshot extension, NetBackup can make snapshots of client data on a NAS (NDMP) host.
-The client data must reside on the NAS host and be accessible on the client through an NFS mount on UNIX or CIFS on Windows.
+- Dynamic NAS (D-NAS): By means of Snapshot management server and the storage array plugins, NetBackup can make snapshots of NAS volumes and shares.
+The snapshots are accessed on backup hosts and read by dynamic streams to create point in time backup copies. - NDMP: NetBackup can make snapshots of client data on a NAS (NDMP) host using NDMP V4 extension.
+The snapshot data is read over NDMP and backup copies are created per configured target. - NAS snapshot through stagged NAS volume or share: NetBackup can make snapshots of client data that resides on the NAS host and be accessible on the client through an NFS mount on UNIX or CIFS on Windows.